 May 2018: Following the efforts of MDN to bring together civil society groups and opposition parties, all opposition parties sign an agreement committing to drafting legislation in the year following the election of Oct.
 1, 2018.

-October 2018: CAQ elected to a false majority government.
-Repeats commitment to introduce a bill for proportional representation by October, 2019.
+October 2018: The CAQ elected and formed a false majority government.
+The government has reiterated its commitment to introduce a bill for proportional representation by October 2019.

 2019: The Government of Quebec funds MDN to do education.
 All parties in the Quebec legislature pass a motion affirming core principles to guide electoral reform: